btactic/contact-form-7-redirection/readme.txt

 == Changelog ==

+= 1.2 =
+* Added option to add script after the form has been sent successfully.

 = 1.0.2 =
 * Added full support for form duplication.
 * Added option to open page in a new tab.